Becoming a Conveyancer

 Looking for a new career?
 Why not consider becoming a licensed conveyancer?

-Conveyancing work is defined in the Act as: legal work carried out in connection with any transaction that creates, varies, transfers or extinguishes a legal or equitable interest in any real or personal property.
+Conveyancing work is defined as: legal work carried out in connection with any transaction that creates, varies, transfers or extinguishes a legal or equitable interest in any real or personal property.
 Conveyancing work includes legal work involved in preparing any document (such as, an agreement, conveyance, transfer, lease or mortgage) that is necessary to give effect to any conveyancing transaction, and legal work (such as the giving of advice or the preparation, perusal, exchange or registration of documents) that is consequential or ancillary to any such transaction.

 The academic qualification for a conveyancers licence in NSW is satisfactory completion of the Advanced Diploma of Conveyancing (FNS60311) which may be provided by a Registered Training Organisation, or other approved courses.